CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 2. **Load Cohort Configuration** - load a previously saved JSON or NDJSON file and generate a new set of synthetic data based on those parameters.
 Optionally edit the pre-existing cohort configuration from the uploaded file.
 3. **View Samples** – load previously-created cohort data that can be modified or re-generated.

-The site header contains the CohGenT logo, name, and tagline on the left.
-Clicking these will take you back to the home page from any page.
+The site header contains the CohGenT logo, name, and tagline, and "Home" button on the left.
+Clicking any of these will take you back to the home page from any page.

-On the right side of the site header, you can also return to home by selecting the "Home" button.
-Here there's also a link to "Documentation" (technical documentation and this user guide).
+On the right side of the site header, the dropdown menu has links to "Documentation" (technical documentation and this user guide), the public GitHub repository, and buttons for contacting CohGent developers or reporting a bug or issue.
 The version number of CohGenT is on the far-right side of the site header.

 ## New Cohort Configuration

-### Set Cohort Scenario and Timing
+### Set Cohort Scenario and Initial Settings

-If "New Cohort Configuration" is selected, the next step is the "Cohort Scenario" page, where you will select the cohort scenario of interest.
-Cohort Scenarios are developed in basis with the common use cases of public health, and within adherence to targeted FHIR Implementation Guides.
+Select "New Cohort Configuration" to go to the "Cohort Scenario" page.
+Then choose the cohort scenario you want to use.
+Cohort scenarios support common public health use cases and align with targeted FHIR Implementation Guides.

-Within this step, you will also set the following basic parameters for the new cohort:
+Within this step, set the following basic parameters for the new cohort:

 - **Cohort Name**
-  - **Type:** String
   - **Description:** The name of the cohort being created
+  - **Type:** Free text
   - **Required:** Yes
   - **Example**: "Syphilis Patients Aged 16-25"

 - **Cohort Timing:**
-  - **Primary Event Period**
+  - **Primary Clinical Data Period**
+    - **Description:** The start and end dates for which the given scenario's primary event of interest (such as a primary condition) must occur.
     - **Type:** Date (MM/DD/YYYY)
-    - **Description:** The start and end dates for which the given scenario's primary event must occur.
     - **Required:** Yes
     - **Example:** Setting the range of 01/01/2025 - 12/31/2025 ensures the primary event only occurs within the year 2025.
   - **Extend Data Until**
+    - **Description:** if there is a date for which data should continue beyond the event period end date specified in the previous step.
     - **Type:** Date (MM/DD/YYYY)
-    - **Description:** if there is a date for which data should continue beyond the event period end date specified in the previous step.
     - **Required:** No
     - **Example:** Setting a date of 06/31/2026 will follow the patient resources with periodic follow up labs and procedures until 06/31/2026.